Birding in New York City: Species

 Ludlow Griscom's 1923 handbook, Birds of the New York City Region, counts 377 species and subspecies divided into categories of "residents" (37 year-round and 89 in the summer), "visitants" (6 in the summer, 30 in the winter, 20 irregularly in the winter, 18 "casual", and 66 "accidental"), "transients" (78 regular and 21 irregular), and 12 "extinct or extirpated species".
-The New York City Audubon Society reports more than 400 documented species in the city, with between 200-300 on any given year.
+The NYC Bird Alliance reports more than 400 documented species in the city, with between 200 and 300 on any given year.
 The quantity of pigeons, rats, and mallards attract raptors like hawks and a smaller number of owls.
-Between 1998-2002, a Parks Department initiative reintroduced eastern screech owls to Central Park after none had been seen since 1955.
+Between 1998 and 2002, a Parks Department initiative reintroduced eastern screech owls to Central Park after none had been seen since 1955.

 New York state produces a Breeding Bird Atlas, tracking behaviors of birds in the state.
 The process takes place every twenty years, and spans five years of data.
-The first atlas was undertaken in 1980-85, with another from 2000-2005, and a third which began in 2020 and is in progress as of 2022.
+The first atlas was undertaken in 1980–85, with another from 2000 to 2005, and a third which began in 2020 and is in progress as of 2022.
 Unlike typical birding, which largely involves spotting, identifying, and counting bird species, "atlasing" requires watching for and documenting a wide range of behaviors, habitats, and even nests without birds.

+Urban bird species interactions

+As they navigate the urban landscape, competition also arises among bird species, whether for the limited supply of food, limited and thus sought-after habitat spaces, or other available resources, reflecting the challenges and adaptability of city life.
+Anthropogenic noise pollution in New York City acts as another layer between bird interactions regarding intra-species interactions, and possible hybrid interspecies interactions.
+New York City is a key factor of birds adjusting their songs in response to loud background noises which results in low frequency in their songs.
+Additionally, some birds engage in mutualism, contributing to plant pollination, an interaction between the birds of the New York City recently enforced green spaces as habitats, breeding grounds, and hat welcome other native pollinators as well.
+Furthermore, niche partitioning becomes evident as different bird species migrate through the urban environment, each finding their distinct role and ecological niche in this bustling environment.